emberjs/rfcs/text/0754-default-managers.md

 ```
 Where X is one of a Helper, Modifier, or Component

+_A Default Manager is not something that can be chosen by the user, but is baked in to the framework
+as a default so that a user doesn't have to build something to use a non-framework-specific variant
+of the three constructs: Helpers, Modifiers, and Components._

 ### Helpers

 Borrowing most of the implementation from ember-could-get-used-to-this with one change: the signature